Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

 USA Second Battle of Manassas

-Note: The colonel’s last name was Cowdin.
+Note: The colonel’s last name was Cowdin, not Godwin as on the marker.